EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-iterate-and-retrieve-a-multi_index-table.md

 ### 1. Define The print(...)
 Action

-Add to the definition of the `testtab` multi-index table the `print` action which gets as parameter an account name.
+Add a `print` action to the `testtab` multi-index table.
+The `print` action takes an account name as a parameter.

 ```cpp
 [[eosio::action]] void print( name user );